the healthcare professionals with whom we create or maintain a relationship;

 You are receiving this Privacy Notice because Novartis is processing information about you which constitutes “personal data” and Novartis considers the protection of your personal data and privacy a very important matter.

-For the purpose of this Privacy Notice, “Novartis” refers to the Novartis Ireland entity processing your personal data, for example Novartis Ireland Limited (registered at Vista Building, Elm Park Business Campus, Merrion Road, Dublin 4), Alcon Laboratories (Ireland) Limited (registered at Model Farm Road, Cork, T12RX79), and Novartis Ringaskiddy Limited and Novartis International Pharmaceutical Ltd, Branch Ireland (registered at Ringaskiddy, Co Cork, P43FR63).
+For the purpose of this Privacy Notice, “Novartis” refers to the Novartis Ireland entity processing your personal data, for example Novartis Ireland Limited (registered at Vista Building, Elm Park Business Campus, Merrion Road, Dublin 4) and Novartis Ringaskiddy Limited and Novartis International Pharmaceutical Ltd, Branch Ireland (registered at Ringaskiddy, Co Cork, P43FR63).